mmburu8/VERIFY-QUALFIED-LEADS/README.md

 # VERIFY-QUALFIED-LEADS

-This project analyses attributes of leads created by a digital advertisement, classifies them as either a potential customer or not.
+This project ranks leads, people whose information was collected by an ad campaign, from most probable customer to least probable customer.

 By Martin Mburu